jeremyfromearth/one-a-day-one-liners-python/README.md

   * 08 - Never make a choice on your own again, with a Magic 8 Ball One Liner 🎱
   * 09 - Calculate the probability of rolling 8, twice in 10 rolls of a 20 sided die 🎲
   * 10 - Let’s make some noise 🎧
+  * 11 - A random walk in a 2D plane with a One Liner 🤔 🚶🏻

 ### Resources
   * [DummyJSON](https://dummyjson.com/)